 Diversity Management in Organizations

-Begin your course on the first Sunday following enrollment.
+Begin your class on the Sunday following paid registration.

 It is expected that you will spend approximately 4-5 hours per week working through these materials and assignments.

 Begin your class on the Sunday following full enrollment.